Furrrlo/declarative-ui/README.md

 You can usually tell when a requested function will only be conditionally re-run when its dependencies change when it's one of the following interfaces:
-- `IdentifiableRunnable`
+- `IdentityFreeRunnable`
-- `IdentifiableThrowingRunnable`
+- `IdentityFreeThrowingRunnable`
-- `IdentifiableSupplier`
+- `IdentityFreeSupplier`
-- `IdentifiableConsumer`
+- `IdentityFreeConsumer`
-- `IdentifiableThrowingConsumer`
+- `IdentityFreeThrowingConsumer`
-- `IdentifiableFunction`
+- `IdentityFreeFunction`
-- `IdentifiableBiFunction`
+- `IdentityFreeBiFunction`
 - `<T extends Serializable>` and wants a lambda

+Additionally, when in any of the dependencies of one of those functions a non-serializable lambda is found, the library will attempt to detect it (rn only works on Hotspot JDK most likely) and use reflections to extract its captured variables.

 You can always manually declare the dependencies by:
 - calling the static method `explicit` on one of the interfaces above
 - call the overload of the method (usually suffixed with -explicit) which takes a non-serializable lambda and a list of dependencies

-An identifiable function is not necessarily a tracked function:
+An identity-free function is not necessarily a tracked function:
-- a tracking function will always be re-run when a tracked value that it uses changes, (even if it's an identifiable function and its dependencies haven't changed).
+- a tracking function will always be re-run when a tracked value that it uses changes, (even if it's an identity-free function and its dependencies haven't changed).
-- an identifiable function will additionally only re-run if its dependencies changed when invoked during a component re-render
+- an identity-free function will additionally only re-run if its dependencies changed when invoked during a component re-render

 That means that:
-- An identifiable tracked function will
+- An identity-free tracked function will
     - re-run on tracked variable changes
     - conditionally re-run on component re-render
-- An identifiable non-tracked function will
+- An identity-free non-tracked function will
     - not be tracked by tracking variables, if you call them inside it, you will cause its parent tracking scope to re-run (which might be a component re-render)
     - conditionally re-run on component re-render
-- A non-identifiable tracked function will
+- A non-identity-free tracked function will
     - re-run on tracked variable changes
     - re-run on component re-render